cfpb/hmda-platform/newman/README.md

 `docker push  <docker-host>/<image-name>:<image-tag>`

 ## Install on Kubernetes
-From the kubernetes/newman directory create a K8 cron job that references this image
+From the `kubernetes/newman` directory create a Kubernetes CronJob that references this image

 `kubectl config use-context <dev-context>`